Learning Robust Recommenders through Cross-Model Agreement: EXPERIMENTS

 \subsubsection{Evaluation protocols}

 We adopt cross-validation to evaluate the performance.
-For Adressa, we split the user-item interactions into the training set, validation set, and test set according to the ratio of 8:1:1 in chronological order due to the timeliness of news \cite{wang2020denoising}.
+For Adressa and MovieLens, we split the user-item interactions into the training set, validation set, and test set according to the ratio of 8:1:1 in chronological order \cite{wang2020denoising}.
 As for the other two datasets, we randomly split the historical interactions according to the ratio of 8:1:1.
 After that, the clean test set is constructed for each dataset as described in section \ref{ssub:datasets}.
 The performance is measured by two widely used top-$K$ recommendation metrics \cite{he2017neural, yang2018hop}: recall@$K$ and ndcg@$K$.
 By default, we set K = 5, 20 for Modcloth and Adressa, and K = 10, 50 for Electronics since the number of items in Electronics is larger.
-All experiments are run 3 times and the average is reported.
+All experiments are run 3 times.
+The average and standard deviation are reported.